V-Thinker: Interactive Thinking with Images: Experiments

 \paragraph{Baselines.} We conduct our experiments based on the Qwen2.5-VL-7B~\cite{bai2025qwen2} model and compare our method with two categories of baselines: \begin{itemize}[leftmargin=1em, topsep=2pt, itemsep=2pt] \item \textbf{Closed-source models:} For example, GPT-4o~\cite{GPT4o}. \item \textbf{Open-source general models:} Including models like InternVL3 series~\cite{wang2025internvl3}, LLaVA-OneVision-1.5 series~\citep{an2025llava} and Qwen2.5-VL series~\cite{bai2025qwen2}. \end{itemize} Our evaluation is performed using VLMEvalKit~\cite{duan2024vlmevalkit}, with modifications made to the API-calling components due to network constraints.

 \paragraph{Implementation Details.}

 For training, we conduct all experiments on $64 \times 8$ H20 GPUs (i.e., 64 nodes with 8 GPUs per node).
 Both SFT stages use a learning rate of $1 \times 10^{-5}$.
 The final SFT checkpoint initializes the RL stage, which is trained for one epoch with eight rollouts per iteration, a learning rate of $5 \times 10^{-7}$, and a warm-up ratio of 0.05.

 For VTBench evaluation, we employ two models as judges: Qwen3-235B-A22B and Qwen3-VL-235B-A22B.
-Their results differ by less than 2\% from GPT-4.1, validating their reliability as open-source evaluators under a unified evaluation protocol.
+For Perception Tasks, the judges follow the prompts defined in Table~\ref{tab:lmm-judge-prompt-perception}, while for Instruction-Guided Interaction Tasks, they adopt the prompts specified in Table~\ref{tab:lmm-judge-prompt_IGI}.
+Given the current limitations in model perception capabilities and the sensitivity of evaluation criteria to prompt variations, we fix the prompt version throughout all experiments to ensure consistent and fair judgments.

 For data construction, We employ GPT-5 as the generator $\mathcal{G}$ and adopt Qwen3-VL-232B-A22B as the data checking module $\mathcal{V}$.
 Furthermore, GPT-4.1 is utilized as the repairer and perform progressive expansion.